piepustina/Jelly/docs/source/fixedjoint.rst

 .. automodule:: classes

-Class representing a fixed joint (hinge) between two bodies.
+This class represents a fixed joint, i.e., a hinghe.

 .. autoclass:: FixedJoint
     :show-inheritance: